Optimizing and increasing the reach of evidence-based practices to improve youth mental health

 Optimizing and testing a peer-led, frontline, leader-focused strategy to improve cognitive behavioral therapy quality for the four most common youth conditions

-We will partner with the Washington State CBT+ Initiative to optimize implementation coaching to support community mental health centers in tailoring recommended implementation strategies for their organization and assessing evidence of effectiveness in treating the 4 most common youth conditions: depression, anxiety, post-traumatic stress, and behavioral difficulties.
+We will partner with the Washington State CBT+ Initiative to optimize implementation coaching to support community mental health centers in tailoring recommended implementation strategies for their organization and assessing evidence of effectiveness in treating the four most common youth conditions: depression, anxiety, post-traumatic stress, and behavioral difficulties.

 Project 2 starts with the challenge of matching strategies to prioritized determinants of high-quality cognitive behavioral therapy delivery and focuses on following three barriers: low relative priority, needed skills and tools, and competing demands.